 Publishing work aside, Johanson was also unique in the way she would openly interact with the public and their questions.
 Her shows and presentations would often feature sections answering questions and resolving people’s misconceptions and hesitations.
 While pleasure and dismissing taboos were important features of her work, educating tens of thousands of people on safety is her true accomplishment.
 From hygiene to sexually transmitted diseases, Johanson’s message may have profoundly improved the lives of many she reached.

-Sexuality is a topic that is becoming more accepted; this was not always the case.
+Sexuality is becoming more accepted; this was not always the case.
 Many, often youth entering adolescence, lacked a healthy and mature avenue to explore, question, and educate themselves about their own sexuality.
 It is thanks to sexual educators like Sue Johanson that millions of Canadians are more comfortable with their bodies, more mature about their natural desires, and more safe in their sexuality.
 For her impressive lifetime of work, in 2001 she received one of Canada’s highest honours, appointment to the Order of Canada.

 Sue Johanson is a true Canadian sex icon.

 Check out her website here for more information: http://www.talksexwithsue.com/